HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.debugger-extension.md

 Now we are able to debug both the extension and the DA simultaneously.
 A faster way to arrive here is by using the **Extension + Server** launch configuration which launches both sessions automatically.

-An alternative, even simpler approach for debugging the extension and the DA can be found [[vs.1.7.#alternative-approach-to-develop-a-debugger-extension]].
+An alternative, even simpler approach for debugging the extension and the DA can be found [alternative-approach-to-develop-a-debugger-extension](#alternative-approach-to-develop-a-debugger-extension).

 Set a breakpoint at the beginning of method `launchRequest(...)` in file `src/mockDebug.ts` and as a last step configure the mock debugger to connect to the DA server by adding a `debugServer` attribute for port `4711` to your mock test launch config: